 1. The Citadel Paint Handle

-The Citadel Painting Handle is a simple design.
+The Citadel Painting Handle is one of the best miniature painting handles you can buy.
+It is a simple design and practical.
 It consists of a plastic handle and a spring-loaded clamp.
 The clamp can hold round or square bases of many sizes.

 The handles have a beveled edge, shaped for a strong hold on a model’s base.